 There is one sure reason for this big issue for small men.
 These brands are often small and new, meaning they have to cater to more of a general population first in order to survive.
 Therefore, as these brands grow it will allow them to expand their horizons and further embrace men of all shapes and sizes.

-Fortunately for shorter guys, some ethical clothing brands are already embracing body inclusivity and catering to a wider clientele.
+Fortunately for all the short kings, some ethical clothing brands are already embracing body inclusivity and catering to a wider clientele.
 With these brands you do not have to get bummed when you see something you like only to find out that it does not come in your size.

 Here are 7 ethical clothing brands for men 5’8” and shorter: